imMMQ/scMageck/README.md

 The pipeline includes a program, "cropseq_count.py", to collect cell identity information from various file types (bam/fastq) and platforms.

-The first demo (demo1) contains an example of using this program.
+The second demo (demo2) contains an example of using this program.

     usage: cropseq_count.py [-h] [-v] [-n OUTPUT_PREFIX] --lib-grna LIB_GRNA
                         --file-type {fastq,bam,paired-fastq}